andreasKroepelin/polylux/book/src/theme-gallery/index.md

 ### Variants
 - `"east"`: same as default variant, but dark side on the right, text is right aligned
+- `"center split"`: bright left and dark right half of equal size, requires two content bodies, one for each half (does not display a slide title)

 ### Extra keyword arguments
 - `title`: a title for that slide